Content warning: mentions of abusive parenting and relationships

 Want to talk about mental health, dating, or really anything?

-with a trained active listener today.
+Book a vent session with a trained active listener today.